Hammer

 The entry

+At the end of the swings, the athlete is about to enter the turning phase.
 With the hammer directly in front of the thrower, the low point, the turns commence.
+The hammer is pushed to the left, and the turns are started.
 The shoulders are relaxed, head passive, trunk engaged, knees and hips flexed, feet remaining in contact with the circle.
-The hammer is pushed to the left and the turns are started.

 The turns

-The following diagram provides a side on view of the path of the hammer ball and movement across the circle through each turn to release.
+The following diagram provides a side-on view of the path of the hammer ball and movement across the circle through each turn to release.

 The delivery